Boladek/Boladek/README.md

 - 👋 Hi, I’m @Boladek
-- 👀 I’m a node.js developer.
-I'm still an aspiring node developer though.
+- 👀 I’m a full stack node developer.
+I can write in typescripts too.
-- 🌱 I’m currently learning javascripts.
+- 🌱 I’m currently building a replica of the deezer music app.
 - 💞️ I’m looking to collaborate on node projects.
-In the nearest future though, I might branch into other languages.
+In the nearest future, I plan to venture in devOps.

 <!---
 Boladek/Boladek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.